mbarcia/CSV-Payments-PoC/orchestrator-svc/README.md

 - **Profile management**: Switch between different configurations based on environment (dev, prod, etc.)
 - **Hot reload**: Configuration changes are applied dynamically without restarting

-For detailed information on how to use the configuration system, see [PIPELINE_CONFIGURATION.md](./PIPELINE_CONFIGURATION.md).
+For detailed information on how to use the configuration system, see [Configuration Guide](../pipeline-framework/docs/CONFIGURATION_CONSOLIDATED.md).

 ### Dependencies
 - Uses components from the `common` module for domain objects and mappers